Code-Screen/Code-Screen.github.io/docs/auth.md

 ### Authentication

 In order to use the CodeScreen API, you will first need to retrieve your API key from the CodeScreen platform.<br/><br/>
-To do this, log on to [CodeScreen](https://app.codescreen.dev/#/login), head to the account section and copy your API key.
+To do this, log on to [CodeScreen](https://app.codescreen.dev/#/login), head to the Integrations section and copy your CodeScreen API key.

 ![Results Table](apiKeyLarge.png)